vttc08/infra-docs/!documentation/Docker Apps/Media Apps/audiobookshelf.md

 #### **Mobile App**
 **[https://play.google.com/store/apps/details?id=com.audiobookshelf.app](https://play.google.com/store/apps/details?id=com.audiobookshelf.app)**

-Mobile app also has download functionality, however, the directory cannot be changed, the default for download is /Internal Storage/Download/{Podcast or Audiobook}
+Mobile app also has download functionality, however, the directory cannot be changed, the default for download is `/Internal Storage/Download/{Podcast or Audiobook}`

 The statistic of minutes listened is the actual minutes listened, not the minutes of audiobook progress listened (eg. playing at faster speed).

+#### Backup/Restore
+In the WebUI, go to `Settings` > `Backups` and there will be option for backup/restore.
+Alternatively, copy the entire appdata folder to another computer.
 ##### **Scripting (Windows)**

 ffmpeg detect audio silence (for splitting a large audio file into multiple chapters)